Graph decomposition and parity: Distribution of copies

 The rest of this section is concerned with finding, for a given $A$, an $H$ such that $f_A(H)=\pm 1$.
 This is enough to show that, for any $q$, $N(A)$ is distributed uniformly modulo $q$. \begin{definition} Given $A=\sqcup_{i=1}^{k} G_{i}$ and a uniquely decomposable gluing \\$H$ with decomposition $(H_{1}, \ldots H_{k})$, the \emph{structure graph} of $H$, denoted by $T(H)$, is the graph whose vertices are $[k]$ and edges are pairs ${i,j}$ such that $H_{i} \cap H_{j}$ is non-empty. \end{definition} \begin{definition} Given $A=\sqcup_{i=1}^{k} G_{i}$, a gluing $H$ is \emph{tree-like} if it is uniquely decomposable and its structure graph, $T(H)$, is a tree. \end{definition}

-We now show \begin{theorem} For any graph $A=\sqcup_{i=1}^{k}G_{i}$ and tree-like gluing $H$, $f_A(H)=(-1)^{k-1}$. \end{theorem} \begin{proof} The proof is by strong induction.
+We now show \begin{theorem} For any graph $A=\sqcup_{i=1}^{k}G_{i}$ with distinct components and tree-like gluing $H$, $f_A(H)=(-1)^{k-1}$. \end{theorem} \begin{proof} The proof is by strong induction.
 When $k=2$ the statement follows from Theorem \ref{two}: when $k=2$ any uniquely decomposable gluing is tree-like.

 Now consider $k\geq 3$.
 By the first line of Theorem \ref{rec},

 The induction hypothesis applied to $\sqcup_{S \in \pi} J_{S}$ implies that \beq{fAH1} f_A(H)=-\sum_{0<\pi \leq [k]} \sum_{J \in \mathbf{H}_{\pi}}f_J(H)\prod_{S \in \pi}s_{S}(J_{S}) \enq